mgajda/less-arbitrary/less-arbitrary.md

     where tree' 0 = Leaf <$> arbitrary
 	  tree' n | n>0 =
 		oneof [Leaf   <$> arbitrary,
    	       Branch <$> subtree <*> subtree]
   	    where subtree = tree' (n `div` 2)
 ```

+Above example uses division of size by maximum branching factor
+to decrease coverage into relatively deep data structures,
+whereas dividing by average branching factor of `~2` will
+generate both deep and very large structures.

 This fixes non-termination issue, but still may lead to unpredictable waiting times for nested structures.
 The depth of the generated structure is linearly limited
 by dividing the `n` by expected branching factor of the recursive data structure.
 However this does not work very well for mutually recursive data structures
 occuring in compilers[@compilersALaCarte],
-which may have 30 constructors with variable branching factor
+which may have 30 constructors with highly variable^[Due to list parameters.] branching factor
 just like GHC's `HSExpr` data types.

-Here using `div`ision of size by maximum branching factor
-will decrease coverage into relatively deep data structures,
-whereas `div`iding by average branching factor of `~2` will
-generate both deep and very large structures.

 Now we have a choice of manual generation of these data structures,
 which certainly introduces bias in testing, or abandoning property testing